 I’ve said before that business cards inside bookmarks are a great way to showcase your business to people who are looking for books in your target market, but what about taking it a step further and designing some bookmarks that showcase a cool design and also give some information on your business?
 Then it doesn’t look like a marketing campaign at all and the reader of the books will likely keep the bookmark a lot longer, increasing your chances to make a sale with them.

 2. Write tutorials on how to do what it is you do

-If there’s one thing that will showcase your skills, writing tutorials will probably be #1 on most people’s list.
-The benefits for writing tutorials are that you get to show potential clients you know so much about your business that you can write step by step tutorials for someone like them to understand it, even if they have zero previous knowledge about it.
-It’s ok to boast your knowledge a little bit – and best of all, it only costs you some time (you could even shop the tutorial around and seepornxxxmobile if a bigger site would pick it up and pay you for it).
+If there’s one thing that will showcase your skills, writing tutorials will probably be #1 on most people’s lists.
+The benefits of writing tutorials are that you get to show potential clients you know so much about your business that you can write step-by-step tutorials for someone like them to understand it, even if they have zero previous knowledge about it.
+It’s ok to boast your knowledge a little bit – and best of all, it only costs you some time (you could even shop the tutorial around and see if a bigger site would pick it up and pay you for it).

 3. 1,000 free business cards with every web design